-The disciples and Jesus left to follow the rulers.
-The disciples were Jesus' constant companions.
-They would serve as witnesses of the event and would be able to use this moment later on in their lives when they would be preachers of His doctrine.
+We also see from the Scriptures that as Jesus left to follow the ruler, so too did His disciples, whom He had chosen for His constant companions.
+Christ did not forbid them in coming as they would serve as witnesses of the event, who would be able to use this moment later on in their lives when they would be preachers of His doctrine.

-Verse 20.
 As strange as it might seems we have another story inside a story already being told.
 But it is not too hard to imagine that once word spread of Jesus, His teachings, and miracles, that He would be sought out by many people for many reasons.
 Also the Holy Spirit would be leading people to Him, for God's glory.